argentsea/docfx/tutorials/quickstarts/sharding.md

 return await _shardSet[customerKey].Read.MapOutputAsync<CustomerModel, LocationModel, ContactModel>(Queries.CustomerGet, prms, cancellation);
 ```

+The `CustomerModel` type in the first generic position tells the Mapper that that is the base object type.
+The Mapper will automatically create a new instance of the CustomerModel type and populate its properties from the query’s output parameters.

+ The `LocationModel` type in the next generic position indicates that the first data reader result contains this type.
+The Mapper will build a list of locations, find a property of type `List<LocationModel>` or `IList<LocationModel>`, and set the property to the list object.

+Likewise, the third generic argument tells the Mapper that the next data reader result is a list of __Contacts__, which the Mapper will use to populate the __Contacts__ property.

 ## [PostgreSQL](#tab/tabid-pg)

 To map the multiple data reader results to the Model, we tell the Mapper the order of the results when we fetch: